SEESolutions-it/DpdlEngine/README.md

-Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available.
+Dpdl runs on a wide range of platforms and provides also a small footprint java virtual machine, released as open-source, that can  be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.

 ### Dpdl is compatible with: